 #3: Review Your Progress Regularly

-My husband and I talk about our different goals each Sunday evening, and share how we got on during that week.
-We don’t always have much progress to report – but doing this weekly helps us to stay focused on our most important goals for the year.
+My husband and I often talk about our different goals on Sundays, and share how we got on during that week.
+We don’t always have much progress to report – but doing this weekly helps us to stay focused on our goals and support one another.

 Sometimes, when you’re reviewing your progress, you may feel that a particular goal isn’t right for you after all.
 That’s fine – you can change it!
 When I was in my late teens and early 20s, my big goal was to make a living writing fiction.
-I got into freelancing when I was 23 and found I loved it – almost a decade on, I freelance and write fiction.
+I started freelancing when I was 23 and found I loved it – more than a decade on, I freelance and write fiction.

 What are your big writing goals … and what’s your next milestone along the way?
-Pop a comment below – I’d love to hear what you’re up to. 🙂
+How could you take your next few steps toward that milestone today?

 I’m Ali Luke, and I live in Leeds in the UK with my husband and two children.